Gojo-Bots/Gojo_Satoru/README.md

 # DEPLOYMENT 🚀
 ## Deploy To Heroku
-* **Make Sure you have Heroku account**
+* **Make Sure you have a Heroku account**

-* If you don't have heroku account what are you waiting for click [here](https://id.heroku.com/login) to make one or just deploy on other platform gudie is given below
+* If you don't have a Heroku account, what are you waiting for?
+Click [here](https://id.heroku.com/login) to make one or just deploy on other platform gudie is given below

-* Just click on the button it will redirect you to Heroku website and deploy your bot there....enjoy 😉
+* Just click on the button it will redirect you to Heroku website and you can deploy your bot there....enjoy 😉

 [![DEPLOY](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/Gojo-Bots/Gojo_Satoru.git)